Immigration enforcement in Ohio: Examples of immigration enforcement in Ohio

-On July 9 in 2025 Ayman Soliman was detained by U.S Immigration and Customs Enforcement (ICE).
+On July 9, 2025, Ayman Soliman was detained by U.S. Immigration and Customs Enforcement (ICE).
 This came directly after his asylum status was revoked.
 Soliman left Egypt in 2014 he stated that he faced persecution for his religion as well as his journalism, Soliman was later granted asylum just 4 years after this.
 Soliman then went on to work as a chaplain in the Cincinnati Children's Hospital.

 Soliman was taken to Butler County Jail in southwestern Ohio.
 Soliman's attorneys filed a habeas corpus petition in order to attempt to keep him at the Butler County Facility rather than be transferred elsewhere with there case being that a transfer would separate him from his counsel as well as his family.
-A American Attorney Kate Brady said “We have witnessed numerous incidents of detainees being removed under the cover of darkness and hastily shuffled from one location to another without legal contact.”
+American attorney Kate Brady said "We have witnessed numerous incidents of detainees being removed under the cover of darkness and hastily shuffled from one location to another without legal contact."
 The Federal judge decided that Soliman will not to be moved without court approval.

 State leaders like Representative Greg Landsman and the ACLU of Ohio put pressure on Soliman's Detention because of the clean record Soliman has as well as his Religious figure.
 These leaders called for transparency in ICE using county jail.
-A statement by the Department of Homeland Security was released that discussed how a ongoing application and legal status does not make someone unable to have immigration action be forced on them.
+A statement by the Department of Homeland Security was released that discussed how an ongoing application and legal status does not make someone unable to have immigration action be forced on them.

 When Soliman got out of custody he stated the he went through harsh conditions.
 These harsh conditions included a 5-day isolation period in a cell with zero access to legal counsel, anything religious, and commissary.
 He said that he got handcuffed after politely requestion to pray.
 Although ICE never publicly commented on these allegations.

 10 weeks went by in detention and Soliman was finally released in September 2025 after going through a huge amount of legal and community advocacy.
 Solomons visa is expected to be restored soon which will let him remain a citizen in the United States.
-Solomons Supporters talk about his release as a win for the process of due process Soliman himself called it a “rebirth”.
+Solomons Supporters talk about his release as a win for the process of due process Soliman himself called it a "rebirth".